joelkuiper/variable-taxon-mapper/README.md

 -   **LLM Matching**: The pruned taxonomy subgraph is then turned into a nested Markdown list (indentation representing hierarchy) and included in a prompt ([example prompt](./doc/example_prompt.md)) to a local LLM.
 The prompt essentially asks the LLM (running via an OpenAI-compatible server such as `llama.cpp`) to pick the most appropriate taxonomy label for the variable, given its name/description and the pruned list of candidates.
 The LLM response is constrained by a JSON schema (using the `response_format` parameter) so that it returns a JSON object with a field for the chosen concept label.
 In practice, it sends a request to the server's `POST /v1/chat/completions` endpoint with the prompt messages, and the LLM responds with a proposed label.

 -   **Output**: For each variable, the final chosen taxonomy label (and some metadata like its ID/path in the taxonomy) is recorded.
 The pipeline produces an output CSV of results and prints them to console, including whether each prediction was correct and what type of match it was (exact or ancestor/descendant match).
+A companion JSON manifest captures the configuration, git commit (when available), schema, and timestamp.
 It also prints a summary of evaluation metrics (see [example output](./doc/results/20251103_results.md)).

 In summary, the tool's idea is to use semantic embedding search to narrow the taxonomy and then leverage an LLM's contextual understanding to pick the best-fitting category.
 All operational parameters (model names, number of neighbors, pruning depth, LLM endpoint, etc.) are defined in a config TOML file (see [config.example.toml](./config.example.toml)) for flexibility, making it easy to tweak the pipeline without changing code.